 Status includes Minor Flood, Major Flood, Moderate Flood.

-Click a gauge to view its pop-up for more information.
+Click any gauge to view its pop-up for more information.

-Step 7 — Return to search using “water forecast” and scroll down to locate the National Water Model (Hourly Forecast) layer.
+Step 7 — Return to Add layer and search using “water forecast” and scroll down to locate the National Water Model (Hourly Forecast) layer.
 Click (+) to add it to the map.

 From the National Water Model (Hourly Forecast) item details we learn that the layer presents a time-enabled model from the National Weather Service that forecasts streamflow volume and velocity for the entire United States.
 The model predicts the flow in every river reach of the National Hydrography Dataset.

 Note that the layer is time enabled, so a time slider appears that you can use to explore the hourly forecasts.

 Step 8 — Adjust the layer order to draw the gauges on top of the streams.
 In Layers, grab the Live Stream Gauges layer and drag and drop it above the National Water Model layer.